 Hydrographs of five test wells used to track water levels in Thibaut-Sawmill have exhibited different responses due to local water management within the wellfield (Figure 3.22).
 Wells T415, T507 and T806, responding to reduced hatchery pumping, exhibited a rising trend from 2014-2017 and are all above baseline levels.
 Over the past decade, the groundwater level at T507 has also responded to seasonal flooding associated with the Blackrock Waterfowl Management Area.
-In 2020-21, groundwater levels in these three Indicator wells declined between -0.7 and -3 feet from the previous year (Table 3.2) due to increased pumping in the northern part of the wellfield and reduced runoff.
-However, these wells remain at or above baseline level.
+In 2021-22, groundwater levels in these three Indicator wells declined between -0.6 and -1.1 feet from the previous year (Table 3.2) due to increased pumping in the wellfield and reduced runoff.
+Two of the three indicator wells remain above baseline level.